NiklasPeterson/github-flow/README.md

 ## 0. Sprint Start

 Once the sprint is defined and is about to start.
-Create a new branch form `main` for the sprint and name it `sprint/x`
+Create a new branch from `main` for the sprint and name it `sprint/x`